oppia/oppia-web-developer-docs/Migrating-End-to-End-Tests-to-Async-Await.md

 * You're done!
 Thanks for helping us do this migration.
 Please take up another file and repeat!

 ### Migrate by Suite

+We estimate migrating a suite will take around 7 hours of work.
+This is highly dependent on how many un-migrated dependencies there are, though.

 * Read "Introduction to Async-Await"
 * Read "Migrating Common Patterns"